scarolan/quick-dashboard-makeover/Labs/01_ExtremeDashboard.md

 7. Save the dashboard by clicking the "Save dashboard" button in the top bar, on the right side.
 Add an optional note, then press "Save".

-## Enhance the 'Latency for Overdrive App' Panel: Improving Visual Distinction
+## Enhance the 'Latency for Overcharge App' Panel: Improving Visual Distinction

 <table style="max-width: 800px; width: 100%;">
    <tr>